Apricot. Bittersweet. Burnt Sienna. Cornflower. Maize. Thistle. Salmon. Lemon Yellow. Mahogany. Sea Green. Melon…

 Each is given a bag of tools,

-Shapeless lives and a book of rules.
+Shapeless mass and the book of rules.

 Each must make his life as flowing ink

-Tumbling black on a stepping stone,
+Tumbling block or a stepping stone,

 Just like poor people like you and me